Settorezero/Arlok/cad/stl/readme.md

-# Arlok 3D Files for 3d-Printing
+# Arlok Files for 3D-Printing
 This folder contains parts to be 3D-printed.
-I like to use the [Sunlu PLA+](https://amzn.to/3aG5V7i) filament.
-> Quick link to this page: [https://tinyurl.com/3dprintarlok](https://tinyurl.com/3dprintarlok)

 ## Summary
 + [Printer settings](#printersettings)